motherduckdb/metabase_duckdb_driver/README.md

 The Metabase DuckDB driver allows [Metabase](https://www.metabase.com/) ([GitHub](https://github.com/metabase/metabase)) to connect to [DuckDB](https://duckdb.org/) databases and [MotherDuck](https://motherduck.com/).

 This driver is supported by [MotherDuck](https://motherduck.com/).
-If you would like to open a GitHub issue to report a bug or request new features, or would like to open a pull request, please do so in this repository, and not in the core Metabase GitHub repository.
+File issues or pull requests in this repository, not in the core Metabase GitHub repository.

 ## About DuckDB

 [DuckDB](https://duckdb.org) is an in-process SQL OLAP database.
-It does not run as a separate process, but embeds directly within the host process—in this case, **Metabase itself** (similar to SQLite).
+It does not run as a separate process, but embeds directly within the host process—in this case, Metabase itself (similar to SQLite).

 ## Installation